Dynamic Asset Allocation with Expected Shortfall via Quantum Annealing: Discussion

-Although the quantum annealers fell short on tests with more assets, we can remain optimistic about new hardware with more qubits, better connectivity and lower noise in the near future.
-We also acknowledged the need to design algorithms that can scale with these new hardware as we saw the portfolio's quality becomes increasingly sensitive to the QUBO objective values as we introduce more assets - results with 99.9\% objective values of the optimal led to 30\% more variance.
-Additionally, advancements in gate-model quantum computers and combinatorial optimization algorithms~\cite{qaoa, Hadfield} provide another avenue for solving these problems.
+Although the quantum annealers fell short on tests with more assets, we can remain optimistic about new hardware with more qubits, better connectivity, and lower noise in the near future.
+We also acknowledge the need to design algorithms that can scale with these new hardware, as we saw that the portfolio quality became increasingly sensitive to the QUBO objective values as we introduced more assets---results with 99.9\% objective values of the optimal led to 30\% more variance.
+Additionally, advances in gate-model quantum computers and combinatorial optimization algorithms~\cite{farhiQuantumApproximateOptimization2014, hadfieldQuantumApproximateOptimization2019} will provide other avenues for solving these problems.
+For example, it could be instructive to explore and compare to novel approaches, such as counterdiabatic techniques recently proposed for similar problems, but for gate-based systems~\cite{hegadePortfolioOptimizationDigitizedCounterdiabatic2022}.

-Future research includes identifying subsets of problems that can be solved better on quantum devices as we have discussed in Sec.~\ref{sec:result}.
-It is also important to find an efficient way to implement inequality constraints as adding slack variables may not be the best choice in the QUBO.
-We also note that during specific test cases, quantum annealers outperformed classical solvers.
-We theorized it was possibly due to the hardware noise which allowed the quantum annealers to solve a slightly different problems as described in Eq.~(\ref{eq:14}).
-Here the noise gave us better portfolios and exploiting this property can prove beneficial before error-corrected quantum computers are available.
+Future research includes identifying subsets of problems that can be solved better on quantum devices, as we have discussed in Section~\ref{sec:result}.
+It is also important to find an efficient way to implement inequality constraints, as adding slack variables may not be the best choice in the QUBO. {}{We also note that on specific test cases, the QUBO reformulation enables both simulated annealer and quantum annealers to find better portfolios than a classical convex optimizer \texttt{cvxpy}, by treating the constraints as soft.
+Other optimization problems might also benefit from QUBOs with soft constraints.}

+\authorcontributions{Conceptualization, H.X., S.D. and A.B.; methodology, H.X. and S.D.; software, H.X.; validation, S.D., A.B. and A.P.; formal analysis, H.X., S.D., A.B. and A.P.; investigation, H.X.; resources, A.B.; data curation, H.X.; writing---original draft preparation, H.X.; writing---review and editing, H.X., S.D., A.B. and A.P.; visualization, H.X.; supervision, A.B. and A.P.; project administration, A.B. and A.P.; funding acquisition, A.B.
+All authors have read and agreed to the published version of the manuscript.}

+\funding{Funding for S.D. was supported in part by the US Department of Energy, Advanced Scientific Computing Research program office Quantum Algorithms Team project ERKJ335, through subcontract number 4000175762 to Purdue University from Oak Ridge National Laboratory managed by UT-Battelle, LLC acting under contract DE-AC05-00OR22725 with the Department of Energy.
+A.B. was supported by Purdue University, College of Science, Startup funds, and H.X. was supported by College of Science, Quantum Seed Grant.
+The access to D-Wave for this research was funded by the U.S. Department of Energy under Contract No. DE-AC05-00OR22725 through the Oak Ridge Leadership Computing Facility (OLCF) at the Oak Ridge National Laboratory (ORNL). }